Who can refer to Generation Health Clinic?

 Children and teens between 6-17 years of age with:

-• BMI for age between the 85th and 97th percentiles, with the following comorbidities:
+- BMI for age between the 85th and 97th percentiles, with any the following complications:

 Referral Forms